lammps/lammps/doc/src/fix_deform_pressure.rst

 .. parsed-literal::

-   fix ID group-ID deform N parameter args ... keyword value ...
+   fix ID group-ID deform/pressure N parameter style args ... keyword value ...

 * ID, group-ID are documented in :doc:`fix <fix>` command
-* deform = style name of this fix command
+* deform/pressure = style name of this fix command
 * N = perform box deformation every this many timesteps
-* one or more parameter/arg pairs may be appended
+* one or more parameter/arg sequences may be appended

   .. parsed-literal::